nghianeban02/Cores_main/README.md

 Dio: A powerful HTTP client library used for API calls, error handling, and data management.

 Key Functionalities
-Product Registration: Users can register their Stiebel Eltron products through the app, ensuring their products are covered under warranty.
+Product Registration: Users can register their Cores products through the app, ensuring their products are covered under warranty.

 Warranty Tracking: Track and manage the warranty status of registered products.